unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > * How would our output layer look like?
 What about the activation function?
 Tip: Remember that the activation function in our previous classification network scaled the outputs between 0 and 1.
 >
 > > ## Solution
-> > Here we wrote a function for generating a keras model, because we plan on using this again in the following part.
+> > Here we wrote a function for generating a Keras model, because we plan on using this again in the following part.
 > > ~~~
 > > from tensorflow import keras
 > >